jaeyk/comp_thinking_social_science/02_Unix-Bash/03_filedir.md

 > `/home/oski/elsewhere`.

 ### 4. Tab Completion
-If she is in her home directory, Rachel can see what files she has on her `Desktop` using the command:
+If you are in you home directory, you can see what files you have on your `Desktop` using the command:

 ```shell
 $ ls ~/Desktop